ARMENIA – North (Gegharkunik, Lori, Shirak, Tavush, Gyumri)

 VISA.

-21-day tourist visa available on arrival at the border.
+A 21-day tourist visa is available on arrival at the border.
 Don’t get into the car line for the wickets but stop at the first building and buy the visa.
 3-day transit – 10,000 AMD, 21-day tourist – 3000 AMD, 120-day tourist – 15,000 AMD.
 Payable in cash (AMD) or by credit card (+300 AMD processing).
 There was an ATM next to the visa wicket.
 Withdraw AMD for the additional expenses to come.

 Of course, I got into the car line and had to drive back and buy the visa.
-Get stamp on the visa itself.
+Get a stamp on the visa itself.
 Car registration, driver’s license.

 Customs and Ecology Tax.
 9,600 AMD payable in cash.